 However, a performance of The Magic Flute by Scottish Opera gave Ian the idea of extending the support offered by the Trust to musicians.
 Ian says, ‘I was so impressed by the performance that I felt strongly that we should extend the Charitable Trust’s support to musicians.’

 The Musical Theatre Awards were previously run on a nomination basis where Heads of Departments at select performing colleges put forward students who qualified for the grant.
-However, Help Musicians UK is now reviewing the Programme to ensure inclusivity and accessibility.
+However, Help Musicians is now reviewing the Programme to ensure inclusivity and accessibility.

 The new open and direct application process aims to empower the students to take control of their futures.